corrode/corrode.github.io/content/podcast/s04e03-astral/index.md

 Up until a few years ago, Python tooling was a nightmare: basic tasks like installing packages or managing Python versions was a pain.
-The tools were brittle and did not work well together.
+The tools were brittle and did not work well together, mired in a swamp of underspecified implementation defined behaviour.

-Then, suddenly, we saw a renaissance of new ideas in the Python ecosystem.
+Then, apparently suddenly, but in reality backed by years of ongoing work on formal interoperability specifications, we saw a renaissance of new ideas in the Python ecosystem.
-It started with [Poetry](https://python-poetry.org/) and [pipx](https://pypa.github.io/pipx/) and continued with tooling written in Rust like [rye](https://rye.astral.sh/), which later got incorporated into [Astral](https://astral.sh/).
+It started with [Poetry](https://python-poetry.org/) and [pipx](https://pypa.github.io/pipx/) and continued with tooling written in Rust like [rye](https://rye.astral.sh/), which later got incorporated into
+[Astral](https://astral.sh/).

 Astral in particular contributed a very important piece to the puzzle: `uv`